Clau050994/LLMComp2025/Documentation.md

    - Some deployment scripts use bash commands.
 On Windows, consider using Git Bash, WSL, or adapt the commands to PowerShell/CMD equivalents.
    - The framework uses Python's platform detection to adapt terminal commands where needed.

-## Future Development

-Future plans for the framework include:

-- Support for additional SLMs as they become available
-- Integration with more datasets and evaluation metrics
-- Enhanced testing capabilities for specific use cases
-- Automated comparative reports across multiple models
-- Improved model optimization techniques for better efficiency